yarec/react-layout-generator/README.md

 </ReactLayout>
 ```

 ReactLayout can contain instances of ReactLayout.
-And as usual with React children of ReactLayout can be programmatically generated.
+And as usual with React, children of ReactLayout can be programmatically generated.

 ### Responsive Desktop Layout

 *See examples/src/index.tsx.*

-The Responsive Desktop is defined by the [generator](#Generator) RLGDesktop.
+A Responsive Desktop is defined by the [generator](#Generator) RLGDesktop.
 It defines a classical desktop layout consisting of a title, left side panel, header, right side panel, content, and footer.
+It has a built-in editor to adjust the layout.
 All the parts are configurable in size and optional except for the content (it is the remaining area).
 It also can be configured to use full header and footer if desired.

 ```html
 <ReactLayout